amitsahu3/Machine-Learning/Regression/Support vector regression/README.md

 * A tube instead of a regression line is created , this tube has a height of epsilon(e) margin of error
     * pointoutside this margin of error range are called suppor vectors that supports the tube,
     * we tend to minimise the total distance of support vectors from the tube

+## Using dataset to predict the data of an employee based on his/her years of experience